openxthinking/bullet-docs/docs/customization.md

 To populate your Homepage with content follow the steps below

 1. We're in the [Theme editor](#launch-the-editor)
-1. Make sure you're in `Home page` from the top bar drop-down menu
+1. Make sure you're on `Home page` from the top bar drop-down menu
 1. On the left in the `Sections`
 1. Click `Add section`
 1. Select one of the `Sections` then click `Add`